PablitoCho/Coding-Interview-Questions-Python-Implementations/README.md

  - Chp20 : Complexity Class
  ...

 I am not that outstanding developer.
-So anyone who wants to participate in my repository and discuss better solutions will be welcomed! :) davidcho785@gmail.com
+So anyone who wants to contribute to my repository and discuss better solutions will be welcomed! :) davidcho785@gmail.com